bazel-contrib/SIG-rules-authors/go-tutorial.md

 - building go static binaries
 - basic race condition detection

-And lastly you probably know that Go supports cross-compilation, and this is really nice when we are developing for containers.
-Withing rules_go they have included go_cross_binary, which allows your to define the creation of a binary for a specific operating system and CPU architecture.
+And lastly you probably know that Go supports cross-compilation, and this is really nice when we are developing with containers.
+Within rules_go they have included go_cross_binary, which allows your to define the creation of a binary for a specific operating system and CPU architecture.
 This can allow us to develop on a Mac and run the binary on that Mac, while also building a binary for Linux.
 We then would use a set of bazel rules that support the building of containers, and bazel can put the Linux binary in the container.